 10/ Love Bites Dog

-Now Bulldog episodes were always favorites of mine.
+Now Bulldog episodes were always favourites of mine.
 I think in much thee same way as John Hill episodes of Cheers really gave Ted Danson a chance to do some of his best comedic acting then Bulldog episodes of Frasier really gave Kelsey Grammer an opportunity to up his performance too.

 This can be seen in the last part of the episode where in order to get Bulldogs spirits up Frasier has to pretend to be a regular guy.
 Frasier trying to be all macho and callng Bulldogs ex a bitch and screaming about dumping his next girlfriend someone hotter “because we’re guys and THAT’S WHY GUYS DO!” is one of Kelsey’s best ever performances and it gets even better when he tries to do it to Niles only for Niles to slap and bring him back to normal after which he minces off into the distance.